garlictech/anyupp/README.md

 Then, create an amplify app for admin:

-`nx init admin-amplify-app --app APPNAME --stage STAGE` :exclamation: use your own app name
+`nx init crud-backend --app APPNAME --stage STAGE` :exclamation: use your own app name

 The stuff writes the amplify app id to parameter store, CDK will use it to fetch the amplify resources.